Takumi Minamino: Senior career

 In May 2014, Minamino was included in the Japan national team for the preliminary 30-man squad for the FIFA World Cup in Brazil.
 However, he failed to make the cut.

-Minamino made his debut for Japan in a friendly against Iran on 13 October 2015, coming on as a substitute in 87th minute, in a 1–1 draw.
+Minamino made his debut for Japan in a friendly against Iran on 13 October 2015, coming on as a substitute in the 87th minute, in a 1–1 draw.
 A month later on 17 November 2015, he made his second appearance for Japan in a FIFA World Cup qualification match against Cambodia, coming on as a substitute in the 86th minute, in a 2–0 win.
 In August 2018, Minamino was called up to the senior national team for the first time in three years.
 He scored his first Japan goal, in a 3–0 win over Costa Rica on 11 September 2018.
 This was followed by scoring against Panama and a brace against Uruguay.

 In December 2018, Minamino was one of 23 Japanese players selected for the 2019 AFC Asian Cup.
 In January 2019, he made his Asian Cup debut against Turkmenistan, providing an assist.
 In the semi-final against Iran, Minamino assisted twice and won Japan a penalty, which was successfully converted by Yuya Osako.
 He scored his first ever Asian Cup goal in the final against Qatar, but ended up losing 3–1.
-Minamino made a total of 6 appearances in the tournament.
-Minamino went on to score five more goals by the end of 2019.
+Minamino made a total of six appearances in the tournament.
+Minamino went on to score five more goals for Japan by the end of 2019.